 * * * * *

-I would be remiss if I didn’t mention the recent birthdays of two other treasured elders in our community who turned 101 this year!
+I would be remiss if I didn’t mention the recent birthdays of two other elders in our community who turned 101 this year!

 Joy Johnston Bond

-(Sadly, Joy passed away not long after this was written, on October 13, 2019.
+(Update: Joy Bond passed away on October 13, 2019 at the age of 101.
 Rest in Peace, Joy Johnston Bond.)

 Ray Crook